rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 ```

 Yes, both postfix and dovecot have very complex configurations, which is why it is recommended that the vast majority of GNU/Linux system administrators use open-source email servers.

+As with postfix, to view the complete configuration information, enter the `doveconf` command.

+The file description is as follows:

+* **dovecot.conf**: The main configuration file of dovecot.

+  * Load sub configuration files through the method of `!include conf.d/*.conf`.
+Dovecot doesn’t care which settings are in which files.
+  * The Numeral prefix of the sub configuration file is to facilitate human understanding of its parsing order.
+  * Due to historical reasons there are still some config files that are external to the main `dovecot.conf`, which are typically named `*.conf.ext`.
+  * In the configuration file, you can use variables, which are divided into **Global variables** and **User variables**, starting with `%`.
+See [here](https://doc.dovecot.org/configuration_manual/config_file/config_variables/#config-variables).

+* **10-auth.conf**.
+Configuration related to identity authentication.
+* **10-logging.conf**.
+Log related configuration.
+It can be very useful in performance analysis, software debugging, etc.
+* **10-mail.conf**.
+Configuration of mailbox locations and namespaces.
+By default, the value of the user's mailbox location is empty, which means that Dovecot automatically looks for the mailbox location.
+When the user does not have any mail, you must explicitly tell Dovecot the location of all mailboxes.
+* **10-metrics.conf**.
+Configuration related to statistical information.
+* **15-mailboxes.conf**.
+Configuration of mailbox definition.